 Place your hands on the floor behind your body and lean your torso back slightly.
 Then open your legs as wide as it is comfortable.

 Press your hands firmly into the floor and gently bring your buttocks forward along the floor, helping to widen the legs even further.
+Work toward opening your legs to a 90-degree angle (with the pelvis as the apex), or even wider.

 Keep the tops of your kneecaps and your toes pointing straight up toward the ceiling.
 Flex your feet and strongly engage your thigh muscles, pressing your legs down toward the floor.
 Reach out through your heels.